KillrVideo/killrvideo.github.io/src/site/docs/guides/repositories.md

 # Repositories Overview

+TODO: change description of killrvideo-docker-common, remove references to killrvideo-dse-docker / killrvideo-studio-docker.
+At some place we should describe how we override configurtation for these images

 The KillrVideo application consists of multiple repositories which implement the various architecture layers (see the [architecture][architecture] page for a review of the layers).